Shalyne-K/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Print the alphabet in lowercase
+Print the alphabet 10 times in lowercase